cudmore/pie-analysis/video-player/readme.md

  - [fixed] Resizing window will sometimes cause a crash.
  - Check that avconv (used by PiE server on Pi) always generates valid mp4 files.
 See [here](https://trac.ffmpeg.org/ticket/7365).
 In at least one file, getting errors like 'Invalid NAL unit size' and 'Error splitting the input into NAL'.
 Maybe save original .h264 on Pi so we can convert later if neccessary.

+## To Do (important)
+ - Have PiE server keep .h264 files
+ - Fix chunk interface, it is remembering pointers to old chunk file
+ - Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
+ - Make menu interface to create random chunks file from folder.
+So we can do it in standalaone app
+ - Standardize chunk index.
+I am showing random index in chunk interface but absolute chunk index in event list.
+ - Add dIndex to events so we can always show events in list with 1,2,3,...

 ## To Do

+ - [done] Implement 'delete event'.
+Add dialog to ask if ok.
+ - Sort events after setting first frame
+ - Implement options dialog to set small/big keyboard steps (Seconds)

+ - Finish 'about dialog'
  - Implement 2nd layer of random chunks with 'pieces'.
  - Stop saving/loading event 'index'.
 Switch event list view to use internal tkinter treeview index.
- - Implement 'delete event'.
+No, instead, add dIndex (display index) to event list.
  - Recalculate chunkIndex when setting event startFrame with keyboard 'f'.
  - Make fps a spin box to easily increase/descrease.
  - Highlight most recent event in list as video is played.
 Need to sort by startFrame.